dmwp37/dmwp37-vim-config/README.md

 5. need to change TagHighlight HEAD
 6. clang_complete need libclang and python installed

+for windows
-install msysgit for vundle under windows, please read vundle docs
+1. install msysgit for vundle under windows, please read vundle docs
+2. install the font under win32/font for powerline
+3. copy the binary to $VIMRUNTIME from win32/bin

 you can download libclang from http://www.ishani.org/web/articles/code/clang-win32/